Bathurst7/dwh-fall2024/README.md

 3. Nguyen Ngoc Van Quynh - 21070076

 ## Preparation:
-1. Create a new postgresql for the testing the database locally
+1. Create a new POSTGRESQL for the testing the database locally
 2.

 ## 1. Side note: